 The Professional Communication Program (PCP) offers small, immersive courses that help undergraduate and graduate students learn how to become more effective storytellers, researchers, interpreters, writers, and speakers.
 Housed in the WSE’s Center for Leadership Education, the PCP hosts the CLE’s popular Marketing & Communications minor and a free ESL consultation program.

 661.110 Professional Writing & Communication (W)

 This course teaches students to communicate effectively with a wide variety of specialized and non-specialized audiences.
 To do this, students will write proposals in response to JHU-, Baltimore-, or Maryland-based initiatives that focus on a specific area of interest.
-Potential topics include initiatives to improve urban sustainability, resiliency, health disparities, social justice, mental health/well-being, government/municipal services, and other relevant documents.
-Class emphasizes writing clearly and persuasively, leveraging evidence effectively, working with key stakeholders, creating appropriate visuals, developing oral presentation skills, working in collaborative groups, giving and receiving feedback, and simulating the real world environment in which most communication occurs.
+Potential topics include initiatives to improve urban sustainability, resiliency, health disparities, social justice, mental health/well-being, government/municipal services, and other relevant areas.
+The class emphasizes writing clearly and persuasively, leveraging evidence effectively, working with key stakeholders, creating appropriate visuals and infographics, developing oral presentation skills, working in collaborative groups, giving and receiving feedback, and simulating the real-world environment in which most communication occurs.
 Projects include resumes, cover letters, memos, proposals, technical reports, posters, and slides.
 All sections are open to students in any discipline or major.

 661.111 Professional Writing & Communication for International Students (W)